justDabuK/emberwood-village/src/pages/spells/rayOfContamination.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Ray of Contamination'
+title: "Ray of Contamination"
 level: 6
-school: 'Contaminated Necromancy'
+school: "Contaminated Necromancy"
-castingTime: '1 action'
+castingTime: "1 action"
-range: '60 feet'
+range: "60 feet"
-components: 'V, S, M (a delerium fragment worth 100 gp, which the spell consumes)'
+components: "V, S, M (a delerium fragment worth 100 gp, which the spell consumes)"
-duration: 'Instantaneous'
+duration: "Instantaneous"
 disabled: true
 ---

-*When you cast this spell, you gain one level of contamination.*
+_When you cast this spell, you gain one level of contamination._

 An octarine ray springs from your pointing finger to a creature that you can see within range.
 The target must succeed on a Constitution saving throw.
 On a failed save, a creature takes 16d6 necrotic damage and gains 1d4 levels of Contamination.
 On a successful save, a target takes half as much damage and does not gain any contamination levels.